 All Grady-Whites are equipped with an emergency stop switch.
 This is a safety feature that if used properly will shut the engine(s) down if the operator leaves or falls from the helm position.
 The ignition shutdown system includes a shut-off switch, switch clip, lanyard and lanyard clip.
 The lanyard clip must be attached to the operator.
-If a situation arises where the boat needs to stop, a pull on the cord to release the clip from the shut-off switch will shut down the engine(s).
+If a situation arises where the boat should stop, a pull on the cord to release the clip from the shut-off switch will shut down the engine(s).
 To reset the emergency stop switch, simply reinstall the switch clip.
-The USCG requires that operators of vessels less than 26 feet use the emergency stop switch while underway.
-Although the federal requirement applies to certain size vessels, Grady-White recommends the use of the emergency stop switch while underway on all boats regardless of size.
+The responsibility to use the emergency stop switch rests with the owner/operator.
 See page 82 in Sportfish, Cruisers, Yachts Owner's Manual.